Neotropical River Otter

 Similar in appearance to its close cousins, the Northern and Southern River Otters, the Neotropical River Otter is 90-150 cm in length—its long, tapered tail makes up one-third of its full length.
 The Neotropical River Otter has short, shiny, dark grayish-brown fur, lighter around its muzzle and throat.
 Its muzzle is short and broad, with powerful jaws for feeding on mollusks and crustaceans.
 It has small ears, short legs and fully webbed toes.
 It weighs 11-33 lbs, with males up to 25% larger than females.
 Neotropical River Otters are members of the family Mustelidae, which includes weasels, badgers, grison, tayra and wolverine.

 Neotropical River Otters are semiaquatic and typically solitary, and can be found in a wide variety of riverine habitats, preferably with clear, fast-flowing water within forests, savannahs, llanos and Pantanal.
-The Neoptroical otters are the greatest generalists among all otters.
+Neotropical River Otters are the greatest generalists among all otters.
 They are versatile in their habitat selection, and are tolerant to environmental change, being found in wastewater areas, rice plantations, swamps and even marine environments.
 They feed on fish, mollusks and crustaceans, and occasionally small mammals and birds, and much of their habitat selection is dependent on the abundance of food in the area.
 They are primarily diurnal, but sometimes can be active after dark.
-Graceful and fast swimmers, the Lontra Longicaudis is often seen swimming with just the head popping above the water, or on occasion, basking at the water’s edge.
-The Neotropical otter communicates via scent markings and a variety of vocal whistles and screeches.
+Graceful and fast swimmers, they are often seen swimming with just their heads popping above the water, or on occasion, basking at the water’s edge.
+The Neotropical River Otter communicates via scent markings and a variety of vocal whistles and screeches.

 Neotropical River Otters den in burrows on banks.
 Den location is dependent on fresh water, food availability and deep, wide bodies of water.
 The entrance to the den can be above or below the surface of the water, and dens are variable in their composition, shape and size.
 Cavity material varies depending on the available habitat, and includes rocks, tree roots, burrows and caves.
 They breed once a year, and young are born in dens.
 The gestation period is 56 days, and young emerge from the den at about 52 days old and begin swimming at about 74 days.
 Litter size ranges from 1 to 5 pups, but 2 is most common.
 The young remain with the mother for an extended time.
 While male-female pairs are occasionally seen, the males are not involved in parental care.
 Females are responsible for raising the pups and keeping them safe, as they can be predated upon by other Neotropical River Otters.